 At Bunker Hill Community College, the Financial Aid Office is committed to assisting students and their families meet the costs of a college education.
 Bunker Hill Community College participates in a wide variety of federal, state, and private financial aid programs.
 The Financial Aid Office is here to help you through the financial aid application process and to help you decide how to best cover your educational expenses.

 The first step in applying for financial aid is completing the Free Application for Federal Student Aid (FAFSA).
-The fastest way to file your FAFSA is on the web at www.fafsa.ed.gov.
-Filing the FAFSA is always free and the Financial Aid staff is here to help you, if you need it.
-Students planning on taking classes in the Fall 2015 and Spring 2016 semesters should complete a 2015-2016 FAFSA application.
-Please review our Financial Aid Dates to Remember for our current priority deadlines.
+The FAFSA is available online at https://studentaid.gov/h/apply-for-aid/fafsa.
+Filing the FAFSA is always free and Student Central is here to help you, if you need it.
+Please review our Financial Aid Dates to Remember for our current priority deadlines

-You can view the types of aid you have been awarded by logging in to your account at https://selfservice.bhcc.edu/Student/Finance. .
-You will also be notified of your financial aid eligibility via mail.
+You can view the types of aid you have been awarded by logging in to your account at https://selfservice.bhcc.edu/Student/FinancialAid/Awards.

 Please be advised that due to privacy concerns, we cannot e-mail award letters, but a pdf version of your award letter is available in BHCC Self Service/